Once you spot one Colorado potato beetle, there could be more hiding in your garden. These beetles are known simply as potato bugs.

 Among the potato beetle predators are:

-Most of these natural predators will go after beetle eggs and the young larval stages.
+Most of these natural predators will go after beetle eggs and the early larval stages.

 9. Vinegar

-The acidity of vinegar will kill potato bugs and all kinds of bad plant pests.
+The acidity of vinegar kills potato bugs and other harmful plant pests.

 Therefore, use it to make a homemade potato bug killer spray.

-Just combine one cup of white vinegar, one teaspoon of liquid soap, and three cups of water in a spray bottle.
-Shake well and use it to spray your plants to kill larvae and adults.
+Combine 1 cup of white vinegar, one teaspoon of liquid soap, and 3 cups of water in a spray bottle.
+Shake well, then spray your plants to kill larvae and adults.

 10. Destroy Eggs

 These beetles lay their eggs underneath the leaves of their target plants.
-So, check every leaf for eggs, and then destroy that leaf!
+So, check every leaf for eggs and then destroy those leaves!

 Once you see an adult beetle, start looking for eggs.